Summer 2017 Box Office:

 What about parking?

-Free parking is available at all locations.
+Free parking is available at both locations.

 How far is it from Seattle?